speudusa/intro-to-programming-csharp-wiki/Lesson-12-(Inheritance).md

 1. Check with your course manager for any important announcements.
 1. Students should be actively working on Assignment 3.

+### Full-Time Students
+* Welcome to Day 18!
+* Afternoon time for Assignment 3 work
+* Assignment 3 due at end of day 21

 ## Large Group Time (Instructor)